alexwade/orcid-add-in/README.md

 # ORCID Author Add-on

-A Google Docs™ add-on that lets co-authors add themselves to a shared manuscript by signing in with ORCID.
+A Google Docs™ add-on that lets co-authors add themselves to a shared paper by signing in with ORCID OAuth.
 On successful authentication it pulls the author's public name, current affiliations and ROR identifiers, and inserts a formatted entry under an **Authors** heading.